OSVTAC/project-recommendations/pages/recommendations.md

 * Each of these components supports incremental deployment.
-Each component can be deployed and used by replacing the corresponding component of a non-open-source interim system, and then interoperating with the other components of the voting system (interim or not).
+Each component can be deployed and used by replacing the corresponding component of a non-open source interim system, and then interoperating with the other components of the voting system (interim or not).
 This is true even without requiring anything extra of the interim system.
 See the "Deployment Strategies" sub-section below for further details.